This post may contain affiliate links. Please read our disclosure policy.

 What Makes This Recipe Great

-I’m always looking for creative ways to incorporate salmon into my recipes.
+I'm always looking for creative ways to incorporate salmon into my recipes.
 It has so many health benefits, cooks quickly, and is super versatile.
-This salmon stir fry is such a quick and easy weeknight meal.
+This salmon stir fry is such a quick and easy weeknight meal that is packed with protein (just like my chicken broccoli stir fry!)

 In just 30 minutes you'll have a delicious stir fry full of protein and veggies with an amazing, homemade gluten-free teriyaki sauce.
 The best part?
 The kids will love it too!